awesome-pro/neon-website/content/docs/guides/cloudflare-hyperdrive.md

 ### Implement the Worker script

-We'll use the `node-postgres` library to connect to the Postgres database (directly to Neon first, later we will connect to the Hyperdrive service), so you need to install it as a dependency.
+We'll use the `node-postgres` library to connect to the LangChaindatabase (directly to Neon first, later we will connect to the Hyperdrive service), so you need to install it as a dependency.
 Navigate to the project directory and run the following command:

 ```bash
 npm install pg